Catania: Main sights

 The symbol of the city is u Liotru, or the Fontana dell'Elefante, assembled in 1736 by Giovanni Battista Vaccarini.
 It portrays an ancient lavic stone elephant and is topped by an Egyptian obelisk from Syene.
 Legend has it that Vaccarini's original elephant was neuter, which the men of Catania took as an insult to their virility.
 To appease them, Vaccarini appropriately appended elephantine testicles to the original statue.

 The Sicilian name u Liotru is a phonetic change of Heliodorus, a nobleman who, after trying without success to become bishop of the city, became a sorcerer and was therefore condemned to the stake.
 Legend has it that Heliodorus himself was the sculptor of the lava elephant and that he used to magically ride it in his fantastic travels from Catania to Constantinople.
 Another legend has it that Heliodorus was able to transform himself into an elephant.

 The presence of an elephant in the history of Catania is surely connected to both zooarcheology and popular creeds.
 In fact, the prehistoric fauna of Sicily from the Upper Paleolithic, included dwarf elephants.
 Paleontologist Othenio Abel suggested that the presence of dwarf elephants in Sicily may be the origin of the legend of the Cyclops.
 Ancient Greeks, after finding the skulls of dwarf elephants, about twice the size of a human skull, with a large central nasal cavity (mistaken for a large single eye socket) supposed that they were skulls of giants with a single eye.

 The Catanian Museum of Mineralogy, Paleontology and Vulcanology holds the integral unburied skeleton of an Elephas falconeri in an excellent state of conservation.
 The first inhabitants of Etna molded such lavic artifacts to idolize the mythical proboscidian.

 Classical buildings

-The city has been buried by lava a total of seventeen times in recorded history, and in layers under the present-day city are the Roman city that preceded it, and the Greek city before that.
-Many of the ancient monuments of the Roman city have been destroyed by these numerous incidents.
-Currently, different ancient remains can be seen and visited in the city centre, as part of an archaeological park (Parco Archeologico Greco-Romano di Catania).
+Over the course of recorded history, the city has been buried by lava seventeen times.
+Beneath the present-day Catania lie the remains of the Roman city that once stood here, and below that, the earlier Greek settlement.
+Many ancient Roman monuments were destroyed by these repeated eruptions, but today, visitors can explore surviving ruins in the city centre, which are part of the Parco Archeologico Greco-Romano di Catania.